Photo Collage of Programs and Students

 Latest school news & events

-Gainesville, GA – Lanier Technical College’s Adult Education program is the leading provider of literacy education, high school equivalency courses, citizenship acquisition preparation, and adult education tutoring services within Lanier Technical College’s seven-county service area.
-The adult education program is also known for leading the state in high school equivalency degrees by the many students…
+Gainesville, Ga—Lanier Technical College’s Adult Education program is the leading provider of literacy education, high school equivalency courses, English language acquisition/citizenship preparation, and adult education tutoring services within the Technical College System of Georgia (TCSG).
+The adult education program is also known for leading the State of Georgia in High School Equivalency (HSE) degrees by…

 Read More